 Galatasaray'da Mostafa Mohamed gollerine devam ediyor

-Galatasaray'ın devre arasında kadrosuna kattığı Mısırlı Mostafa Mohamed, üçüncü maçında da golünü atmayı başardı.
+Galatasaray'ın devre arası transfer döneminde kadrosuna kattığı Mostafa Mohamed, sarı-kırmızılı takımda çıktığı 4 karşılaşmada da gol sevinci yaşadı.

 DİĞER